Why list your token at all?

 Listing on centralized platforms

-Every project would love to get listed on Tier 1 exchanges, like Binance, FTX, or Coinbase.
+Every project would love to get listed on Tier 1 exchanges, like Binance, Coinbase or Kraken.
 However, that is extremely hard these days, especially for startup projects.
 In 99% of cases, your application will get rejected by the platform.

 You need to define a realistic token listing strategy, starting with Tier 2/3 exchanges first (TOP 100 CoinMarketCap exchanges without the TOP 10), and then slowly adding more liquid venues to your portfolio.